 Romantic Safari: Top 12 Getaways

-Whether you’re commemorating an anniversary or going on your honeymoon, Africa has several alluring options for a romantic safari.
-From romantic safari camps in the bush, beach villas and even a vineyard in the Cape Winelands, here...
+Whether you’re going on your honeymoon or commemorating an anniversary, Africa has some enticing options for a romantic safari.
+From intimate safari camps in the bush, to decadent beach villas and even a vineyard in the Cape Winelands,...